Tyler-Marsh/databaseAdministrationCourse/README.md

 # SQL code

 Repeatable code was used to establish the database.
 Any future corrections and editions to the database are easily implemented this way.
-The code is labeled as deliverable 2
+The code is labeled as NFL betting